 - Nearly 80% of rural girls feel ashamed when their first menstruation arrive

 - Even in urban areas, 83% of young women believe menstruation is dirty.

 - Girls’ self-esteem & confidence are damaged by the brief that their bodies are dirty

-4. Which then leads to stigma around menstruation
+4. Which creates a stigma around menstruation

 - Burnet Institute’s Adolescent Reproductive Health in Myanmar formative study (FOD & surveys) with 765 rural adolescent girls, January 2018